 95% of our graduates were in work or further study within 6 months, 2% more than Business and Administrative Studies graduates nationally.
 (DLHE 2017)

 - Student Views

 Why study Marketing with Management at Aberystwyth?

-We have arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
+- We have arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
 We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.

-Students at the Aberystwyth University School of Management and Business are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.
+Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.

 Over 75% of full time members of teaching staff are qualified to PhD level.
 Most are currently research active, meaning that students benefit from being taught ‘new’ knowledge in their chosen field of study as well as recognized literature.
 The School also employs part-time and full time staff devoted purely to teaching.
 Many part-time staff combine teaching duties with consultancy and business activities, ensuring that students have access not only to up to date research but the latest applied knowledge.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 Many of our graduates have explored a career in: